-Accreditation Steering Committee Charter
+Accreditation and Institutional Effectiveness Committee Charter

-Group NameAccreditation Steering Committee (ASC)
+Group NameAccreditation and Institutional Effectiveness Committee (AIEC)

-Type of GroupShared Governance
+Type of GroupShared Governance Committee

-The ASC has the authority to recommend improvements to the College and the District for meeting eligibility requirements, accreditation standards, and commission policies.
+The AIEC can recommend improvements to the College and the District for meeting accreditation standards and commission policies; strategic planning; outcomes assessment; and structural or procedural improvement.

 Membership CompositionCo-Chair, Accreditation Liaison Officer (ALO)